dpdsousa/checkout-dotnet-challenge/README.md

 ![Build and Test](https://github.com/dpdsousa/checkout-dotnet-challenge/workflows/Build%20and%20Test/badge.svg?branch=develop)
 # Checkout.Com .Net Challenge - Payment Gateway
 ## About The Project
-This project consists of a Payment Gateway that enables merchants to request payments to a specific bank.
+This is a Payment Gateway that enables merchants to request payments to a specific bank.

 ### Built With
 * [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/community/)